numerai/numerai-cli/README.md

 numerai docker deploy
 ```

 Your compute node is now setup and ready to run.
-It saves the webhook URL in `.numerai/submission_url.txt` that triggers your docker container.
+It saves your configuration in `$USER_HOME/.numerai/nodes.json` that triggers your docker container.
 You can configure [your Numerai account](https://numer.ai/account) to use this webhook by entering it in the "Compute" section.
-It will be called Saturday morning right after a new round opens, and if your job fails (one ore more models have not submitted successfully)
+It will be called Saturday morning right after a new round opens, and if your job fails (one or more models have not submitted successfully)
 then it will be triggered again around 24 hours later.

 NOTE: The default example does _not_ make stake changes; you will still have to do that manually.